intersend/interspace-react-native/src/docs/SMARTPROFILE_WALLET_ARCHITECTURE.md

 When switching profiles:
 1. Disconnect current wallet
 2. Connect to new profile's wallet using its unique storage
-3. All Thirdweb profiles (social accounts) automatically switch
+3. All linked social accounts automatically switch

 ### 4. Social Account Linking